-It’s a question that plagues most writers when first starting out: Do I do business under my legal name or a business name?
+It’s a question that plagues many writers when first starting out: Should I use a pseudonym as a writer, or do business under my legal name?

 Or, what if you’ve started using your legal name and want to change down the road?